 1. Overtime Rate

-As a result of the scheduled increases in the minimum wage, the overtime rate (calculated at 1.5 times the minimum wage for hours worked over 40 in a week) for minimum wage employees will increase as follows:
+As a result of the scheduled increases in the minimum wage, the overtime rate (calculated at 1.5 times the minimum wage for hours worked over 40 in a week) for minimum wage employees were to increase as follows:

 December 31, 2013: $12.00 per hour;

 Hospitality industry employers was not set for an increase in the tipped minimum wage.
 Hospitality industry workers could still be paid the current cash wage of $5.00 per hour for food service workers (such as servers, runners, bartenders and bussers), and $5.65 per hour for service employees (such as deliverymen and bathroom attendants).

 However, the employers’ tip credit for eligible employees were to increase due to the new minimum wage rates.
 The tip credit was to be $3.00 per hour for food service workers, and $2.35 per hour for service employees.
 Additionally, overtime rates would rise to $9.00 per hour for food service workers and $9.65 for service employees.